 We are often asked what quality an image needs to be for printing.
 This is a great question, because sending a low quality image will result in a disappointing, low quality print.
 Image quality includes many factors of course, from composition (the way you set the image up if you shot it), to color choice, lighting, etc. These are really important factors when capturing original artwork, and that’s why we offer professional capture services.
 But here, we want to discuss the size and resolution of your images.
+Size isn't usually an issue if the image is to be printed in a memoir but a significant factor in a 60"x40" canvas.
 Let’s assume you’ve taken a fabulous image, and are just looking to make sure it doesn’t appear “blurry” or “blocky” when printed.
 How can you be sure it will print crisp and clear?

 One SIZE Does Not Fit All

-Image size is the most important factor here.
+Image size is the most important factor for large prints.
 In the most simple terms, is the image you are giving us to print large enough to fill the space you want it printed on?
 If it is not, it will need to be stretched or “blown up” somehow, and that always results in quality loss.

 The good news is, if you follow some basic guidelines, this should never be an issue for you.
 It can be very, very simple.
 We’d like to start with the simple, which will apply to most of you, then offer some more specific help for more specific situations.